 NLSP is (essentially) a protocol for information exchange among routers geared to the needs of large IPX internetworks.
-IPX is the Network-Layer protocol used by Novell's NetWare network operating systems, and by the compatible products of other system providers.
+IPX is the Network-Layer protocol used by the Novell[®] NetWare network operating system, and by the compatible products of other system providers.

-NLSP incorporates the Link State approach to network-layer routing that is being adopted broadly in the industry.
-Link-State routing can be hierarchical; networked systems are grouped into routing areas and areas are grouped into routing domains.
+NLSP incorporates the link state approach to network-layer routing that is being adopted broadly in the industry.
+Link state routing can be hierarchical; networked systems are grouped into routing areas and areas are grouped into routing domains.
 Hierarchy promotes scalability.
 This specification covers the first level, Level 1 of the hierarchy-the protocol for operation within a routing area.
 Subsequent specifications will expand the scope to cover hierarchical operation.